 PRO TIP: Check this article to get the most detailed and up-to-date information on how to get from Cancun to Tulum and save money on transportation.

-If Mexico travel is in your plans, make sure to stay connected while traveling around the country.📱
+If Mexico travel is in your plans, don’t forget to stay connected while traveling around the country.📱

 You can easily get a wi-fi connection in places like restaurants and hotels, but once you start getting away, your connection could disappear very quickly.